-In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors (and the Board approved) that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended January 31, 2007 as filed with the Securities and Exchange Commission.
-The Committee has selected Ernst & Young LLP as the Company's independent public accounting firm for fiscal year 2007.
+In reliance on the reviews and discussions referred to above, the Committee recommended to the Board of Directors (and the Board approved) that the audited financial statements be included in the Annual Report on Form 10-K for the fiscal year ended January 31, 2008 as filed with the Securities and Exchange Commission.

-In addition, the Audit Committee preapproved the payment of up to \$116,000 in audit fees for the above audit and an additional payment of up to \$36,400 for tax fees that includes the preparation and review of various tax returns required to be filed by the Company and \$45,000 for consulting services relating to compliance with the provisions of the Financial Accounting Standards Board Interpretation No. 48 Accounting for Uncertainty in Income Taxes and other miscellaneous tax consulting services.
-It is the policy of the Audit Committee to preapprove all services provided by Ernst & Young LLP.
-The Committee also concluded that Ernst & Young LLP's provision of non-audit services, as described above, to The Company is compatible with Ernst & Young LLP's independence.
+In addition, the Audit Committee preapproved the payment of up to \$112,000 in audit fees for the above audit and an additional payment of up to \$35,000 for tax fees that includes the preparation and review of various tax returns required to be filed by the Company.
+It is the policy of the Audit Committee to preapprove all services provided by BDO Seidman, LLP.
+The Committee also concluded that BDO Seidman, LLP's provision of non-audit services, as described above, to The Company is compatible with BDO Seidman, LLP's independence.

-In connection with the audit of the fiscal year 2006 financial statements, The Company entered into an audit engagement agreement with Ernst & Young LLP which set forth the terms by which Ernst & Young LLP would perform the audit services for The Company.
-That agreement, which was similar to past engagement letters, is subject to alternative dispute resolution procedures and an exclusion of punitive damages.
-The Audit Committee has determined that the terms and conditions of the Ernst & Young LLP audit engagement agreement are similar to the other three largest registered public accounting firms, and a common business practice between companies and their audit firms.
+In connection with the audit of the fiscal year 2007 financial statements, The Company entered into an audit engagement agreement with BDO Seidman, LLP which set forth the terms by which BDO Seidman, LLP would perform the audit services for The Company.
+That agreement is subject to alternative dispute resolution procedures.
+The Audit Committee has determined that the terms and conditions of the BDO Seidman, LLP audit engagement agreement are similar to the other registered public accounting firms, and a common business practice between companies and their audit firms.
 Although the provisions of the audit engagement agreement limits the ability of the company should a dispute arise, the Company does not believe that such provisions limit the ability of investors to seek redress from the firm.